magnusrodseth/disaster-tweets/assignment-2/README.md

 We started by removing features, according to what was outlined in assignment 1.
 Next, we removed rows with a confidence threshold below `1.0`.

 Next, we preprocessed the textual data.
-We cleaned up the `keyword` column, ensuring that all keywords were lower case, and that all keywords were separated by a single space.
+We cleaned up the `keyword` column, ensuring that all keywords were lower case becuase lowercasing the keywords allows for case-insensitive matching and simplifies the analysis process.
+We also ensured that all keywords were separated by a single space.
 For comparison, some keywords were on the format `airplane%20accident`, which should be `airplane accident`.

 Furthermore, we cleaned the `text` column.
 The first part of this included removing links, line breaks, extra spaces, special characters and punctuation.
 Next, we removed English stopwords.
 Finally, we lemmatized the text.